buddhika75/sc/src/main/webapp/resources/photocam/DOCS.md

 ## Custom User Media Constraints (Advanced)

 The HTML5 getUserMedia API has a constraints system by which you can specify optional or mandatory requirements for the video stream.
-These include things such a minimum or maximum resolution and/or framerate.
+These include things such a minimum or maximum reproduct and/or framerate.
 By default, WebcamJS will specify a mandatory minimum width and height, matching your `dest_width` and `dest_height` parameters.
 However, if you want to customize this, you can set a `constraints` parameter using `Webcam.set()`, and pass in an object containing all the custom constraints you want.
 Example:

 ```javascript
 	Webcam.set( 'constraints', {